antisaling/antisaling/README.md

 #### about me

-- learning about data science/machine learning
+- learning about gamedev
-- software engineer @ OpenDataHub [Model Registry](https://github.com/opendatahub-io/model-registry) team
+- data-oriented cat lover
-- owned by this beautiful cat in the pic, she's called Ubunta
+- thinks go is cool (both of them of course)
-- not sure what else to put here
+- _pythonista_ 🐍🐍 by trade, low-level by choice

 <!-- #### what I do